 DRUG INTERACTIONS: Your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with them first.This drug should not be used within 2 weeks of receiving a live vaccine.
 Before taking this medication, tell your doctor if you have recently received any vaccines.
 (See also Precautions section.)Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: aminosalicylates (e.g., olsalazine, mesalazine, sulphasalazine), drugs that may affect bone marrow (e.g., azathioprine, drugs that contain trimethoprim, other anti-cancer drugs), drugs that may affect the liver (e.g., amiodarone, erythromycin, busulfan).This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: nausea, vomiting, diarrhea, unusually heavy sweating.

 NOTES: Do not share this medication with others.Laboratory and/or medical tests (e.g., complete blood count, liver function tests, uric acid) should be performed periodically to monitor your progress or check for side effects.
 Consult your doctor for more details.